-1. MC = MR = Price

-2. MC curve rises at the point of equilibrium.
+- 1. MC = MR = Price - 2.
+MC curve rises at the point of equilibrium.

-The short run equilibrium is explained in the following figure
+The short run equilibrium is explained in the following figure unit = EF.

-In the above figure, OP price prevails in the market.
-SAC and SMC curves are short period average cost curve and marginal cost curve respectively.
-Profit is equal to the differences between the average revenue and average cost.
-OM is the equilibrium output and AR = MR. Profit per unit = EF.
 The total profit = PHEF.
 This area represents the super normal profit.
 The new firms will enter into the industry attracted by the profits.
-The firm may also incur losses in the short There is run. a tendency for the firms to leave the industry because of the' loss.
+The firm may run. also incur losses in the short There is a tendency for the firms to leave the industry because of the' loss.
 This is given in the following diagram.